koard/DukeFarm-Backend/docs/api-specs.md

 ### GET `/home/groups/:groupType`
 - **Auth:** any logged-in user.
 - **Path params:** `groupType` must be one of `NURSERY_SMALL`, `NURSERY_LARGE`, `GROWOUT` (case-insensitive).
+- **Behavior:**
+  - Uses hardcoded optimal temperature ranges (28-32°C comfort, 26-34°C critical) consistent across all catfish production stages.
-- **Behavior:** Aggregates recent `daily_records`, computes average water temperature, attaches preset feeding tips, and fetches weather using the first farm in the group that has coordinates.
+  - Fetches current weather via Google Weather API using the first farm in the group that has coordinates.
+  - Computes temperature delta from comfort range and recommended feed adjustment percentage (5% per degree).
+  - Generates a 7-day feeding plan with temperature-adjusted rations (base 5kg for nursery small).
+  - Returns 501 for `NURSERY_LARGE` and `GROWOUT` until those services are implemented.
+  - **Frontend responsibility:** All UI text (alert messages, feeding guidance, tips) is rendered client-side using the numeric data provided.
-- **Response:**
+- **Response (NURSERY_SMALL):**
 ```json
 {
   "data": {